What is the #openweb

 Serendipity and #Hashtags

-Hashtags are ubiquitous online, they categorize content to find and join conversations on topics.
+Hashtags are ubiquitous online, at best they categorize content to find and join conversations on topics.
 The problem with current hashtag usage is they reinforce individualism over collective action.
-This is an issue of neoliberal “common sense” and the domination of #dotcons, prioritizing profit rather than change challenge.
+This is an issue of neoliberal “common sense” and the domination of #dotcons, prioritizing profit rather than change and challenge.

 Serendipity, the occurrence of events by chance, beneficially offer a fresh perspective on hashtag usage.
 Implementing hashtags in a way that fosters unexpected connections and discoveries transforms how they function as social tools.
 Misspelled hashtags result in fragmented conversations, making it difficult for people to engage in coherent discussions.
 However, embracing these variations also leads to a more inclusive and dynamic categorization system.
 By allowing for misspelled hashtags to be recognized and grouped with their counterparts, we create a more robust and forgiving serendipity system.